ImperialCollegeLondon/MSE404-MM/docs/labs/lab02/readme.md

 After the calculation has finished take a look at the files created in your directory.
 You should have a file named `pwscf.xml` and a new directory named `pwscf.save`.

-- `pwscf.xml` contains the results of the pw.x calculation in machine readable format (not so readable for humans!)
+- `pwscf.xml` contains the results of the pw.x calculation in xml format.
+This format is both human-readable and machine-readable and facilitates the storing, transmitting and reconstructing of data.
 - `pwscf.save` is a directory which contains:
 	- A copy of `pwscf.xml`.
 	- A copy of the pseudopotential files used in the calculation.